Dhruv3110/Resume_Screening_System/README.md

 PDFMiner Text Extraction Algorithm (file):

 	Step 1: Open and Read the PDF File
 		1.1: Load the PDF file using PDF parser that reads the binary data 1.2: Create a PDF document object (PDFDocument) from the parser 1.3: Check if document allows text extraction using is_extractable Step 2: Interpret Document Structure
 	2.1: A PDF resource manager (PDFResourceManager) to manage shared resources like fonts and images.
 	2.2: A layout analyser (LAParams) to analyse layout and spacing between characters, words, and lines.
 	Step 3: Process Each Page
 		3.1: For each page:
 	3.1.1: Create a PDFPageInterpreter, passing in the resource manager and layout analyser.
 	3.1.2: Feed the page into the interpreter, which builds a layout tree representing the visual structure.
 				[End of for each loop]
 		Step 4: Extract Text
 			4.1: Traverse this tree and collect text from text container elements.
 		Step 5: Accumulate the extracted text into a string.
 		Step 6: Stop

 All-MiniLM-L6-v2 Embedding Model (Sentence):

 	Step 1: Input the sequence of sentences
 	Step 2: For each sentence:
 		2.1: Apply BERT Tokeniser (to convert it into a sequence of subword tokens) [End of For Each Loop]
 	Step 3: For each token
 		3.1: Generate Initial Embedding Vectors
-Step 4: Pass the sequence of token embedding through 6 layers of the Transformer encoder
-	4.1: Each layer contains:
+	Step 4: Pass the sequence of token embedding through 6 layers of the Transformer encoder 4.1: Each layer contains:
 			4.1.1: Calculate Attention Score for each token relative to all other tokens.
 		4.2: Apply a Feedforward network to the outputs of the self-attention mechanism [Step 4 is repeated 6 times]
 	Step 5: Obtain the final token embeddings for each token Step 6: Average the final token embeddings to obtain a single embedding for the sentence.
 	Step 7: Return the sentence embedding for each sentence.
 	Step 8: Stop

 ![Image](https://github.com/user-attachments/assets/041e008e-d4be-47f6-a392-dc83c2703f98)

 PSEUDO-CODE OF PROPOSED SYSTEM

-1. LOAD pre-trained transformer model for sentence embeddings
+1.LOAD pre-trained transformer model for sentence embeddings

-2. FUNCTION clean_text(text):
+2.FUNCTION clean_text(text):

 	2.1: CONVERT text to lowercase
 	2.2: REPLACE multiple whitespaces with a single space 2.3: TRIM leading and trailing spaces
 	2.4: RETURN cleaned text

-3. FUNCTION extract_text_from_file(file_path):
+3.FUNCTION extract_text_from_file(file_path):

 	3.1: IF the file extension is .pdf:
 		3.1.1: EXTRACT and RETURN text from PDF
 	ELSE IF file extension is .docx:
 		3.1.2: EXTRACT and RETURN text from DOCX
 	ELSE:
 		3.1.3: RETURN empty string

-4. FUNCTION load_resumes(folder_path):
+4.FUNCTION load_resumes(folder_path):

 	4.1: INITIALISE empty dictionary resumes
 	4.2: FOR each file in folder_path:
 	4.2.1: IF file is .pdf or .docx:
 		4.2.1.1: full_path ← combine folder_path and file name
 		4.2.1.2: text ← extract_text_from_file(full_path)
 		4.2.1.3: cleaned_text ← clean_text(text)
 		4.2.1.4: ADD cleaned_text to resumes with filename as key 4.3: RETURN resumes dictionary

 5.FUNCTION load_job_description(jd_path):

 	5.1: OPEN job description file
 	5.2: READ content into text
 	5.3: CLEAN text using the clean_text function
 	5.4: RETURN cleaned job description text

-6. FUNCTION compute_similarity(resumes_dict, jd_text):
+6.FUNCTION compute_similarity(resumes_dict, jd_text):

 	6.1: ENCODE job description text into embedding vector 6.2: INITIALISE empty result dictionary
 	6.3: FOR each resume in resumes_dict:
 		6.3.1: ENCODE resume text into embedding vector 6.3.2: CALCULATE cosine similarity between job description and resume embeddings 6.3.3: CONVERT similarity to percentage and ROUND to 2 decimal places 6.3.4: STORE percentage similarity in result dictionary with filename as key 6.4: SORT the result dictionary in descending order of similarity 6.5: RETURN sorted result dictionary

 RESULT AND DISCUSSION